 Kinetic energy

-97. In this type of flow, a fluid moves in cylindrical layers, or streamlines?
+97. Which type of flow occurs when fluid moves in cylindrical layers or streamlines?

 Laminar flow